Skip Navigation

 Length of Class

-Dinosaurs: Smallest to Biggest (1st-3rd grades)
+Dinosaurs: Smallest to Biggest (1st-3rd grade)

 How big were the dinosaurs really?
 How do fossils form and what do they tell us about these giant and not so giant animals?
 We will have fun measuring and comparing sizes before students design their own dinosaurs.